codenote-dev/browser-extension/README.md

 # Code Note

-Chrome extension designed to enhance your GitHub and GitLab experience by allowing you to add comments to existing code without making any commits.
+Browser extension designed to enhance your GitHub and GitLab experience by allowing you to add notes to existing code without making any commits.
 This tool is perfect for code reviews, studying code, or simply jotting down your thoughts and ideas while browsing through repositories.

-All comments are stored locally on your machine, ensuring your notes remain private and accessible even when you're offline.
+All notes are stored locally on your machine, ensuring your notes remain private and accessible even when you're offline.
 The extension integrates seamlessly with GitHub's and GitLab's interfaces, providing a side panel where you can view and manage your comments.

-Whether you're a developer, a student, or someone who frequently works with code on GitHub and GitLab, CodeNote offers a new level of interaction with code.
+Whether you're a developer, a student, or someone who frequently works with code on GitHub and/or GitLab, CodeNote.dev offers a new level of interaction with code.
 Try it today and experience a more productive and personalized way of exploring code on GitHub and GitLab.

 ## Requirements